abarker/typped/doc/sphinx_docs/dispatching.rst

-By using a precondition that the lookahead token be a left paren with no intervening space the head handler for a standard function identifier can parse the whole subexpression rather than waiting to be picked up as an "argument" to the infix left paren operator.
+By using a precondition that the lookahead token be a left paren with no intervening space the head handler for a standard function identifier can parse the whole subexpression rather than waiting to be picked up as the left operand of the infix left paren operator.
 A second, lower-priority default head handler can still be defined for all other identifiers.
 (Other preconditions can also be placed on other head handlers for identifiers).
 These two head handler